Omnibot, Buster, Roger, Emiglio, Mega Byte, R2D2, B9, Lost in Space, TRX-002, VWS-01 these are also Old forgotton Robots

 8. External outlets: Output: 6vdc Speaker: 8 ohms R/C: output 5vdc, 800ma Timer: output 6vdc, 100ma Sensor: only for Tomy accessory

-9. bulbs for eye-lights 2.8v, 200ma use not more than 3v 250ma 10.
+9. Bulbs for eye-lights 2.8v, 200ma use not more than 3v 250ma 10.
 Remote Control 4 * 1.5v (AA)

 A built-in digital clock